kev-ye/42_Darkly/Unrestricted_File_Upload/Ressources/README.md

     I re-upload a php file and modify the headers: (in Mozilla Firefox) "Content-Type: application/x-php" -> "Content-Type: image/jpeg".
     And finally i get the Flag: 46910d9ce35b385885a9f7e2b336249d622f29b267a1771fbacf52133beddba8

+## Solutions

+    - Allow Listing File Extensions
+    - Using a File Type Detector
+    - Check if is a file adapted